sintraubuntuer/Tidy_Data_Coursera_Project/CodeBook.md

 Given that a feature list file  was provided with the original dataset including feature labels we chose not to alter the labels except for removing parenthesis "(" and ")" and dashes "-" and substituting "BodyBody" for "Body"

-The classes of the columns of our dataframe are :
+The class of the columns of our dataframe are :

-activity is a character variable (string) which can assume one of the values " WALKING" ,"WALKING_UPSTAIRS" ,  "WALKING_DOWNSTAIRS" ,  "SITTING" , "STANDING" ,  "LAYING"
+activity is a factor variable which can assume one of the 'values' " WALKING" ,"WALKING_UPSTAIRS" ,  "WALKING_DOWNSTAIRS" ,  "SITTING" , "STANDING" ,  "LAYING"

 subjectId  is an integer between 1 and 30 -   (an identifier of the subject who carried out the experiment)